 Phone: (607) 669-4186

 Because of rising fuel costs, the museum is only open April through October.
-The board (officers plus anyone interested in attending) meets on the first Tuesday of each month (April - October) at 1:30 p.m. in the large meeting room at the back of the museum.
-Enter from the parking lot.
+The board (officers plus anyone interested in attending) meets four times each month, April through October.
+Our business meeting is the first Monday of the month, and all others are workshops.
+All meetings are in the old Hawleyton Methodist Church's Fellowship Hall located at the junction of Hawleyton Road (an extension of Pennsylvania Avenue) and Saddlemire Road just after the Hawleyton Road/Park Avenue junction.
+Enter from the parking lot at the rear of the building.